 Borehole-log data acquisition accounts for a significant proportion of exploration, appraisal and field development costs.
-As part of Shell technical competitive scoping, there is an ambition to increase formation evaluation value of information by leveraging drilling and mudlogging data, which traditionally often used in petrophysical or reservoir modelling workflow.
+As part of Shell's technical competitive scoping, there is an ambition to increase formation evaluation value of information by leveraging drilling and mudlogging data, which is traditionally used in petrophysical or reservoir modelling workflows.

-Often data acquisition and formation evaluation for the shallow hole sections (or overburden) are incomplete.
-Logging-while-drilling (LWD) and/or wireline log data coverage is restricted to mostly GR, RES and mud log information and the quality of the logs varied depending on the vendor companies or year of the acquisition.
-In addition, reservoir characterization logs typically covered only the final few thousand feet of the wellbore thus preventing a full quantitative petrophysical, geomechanical, geological correlation and geophysical modelling, which caused limited understanding of overburden sections in the drilled locations and geohazards risls assessment.
+Data acquisition and formation evaluation for the shallow-hole sections (or overburden) are often incomplete.
+Logging-while-drilling (LWD) and/or wireline log data coverage is mostly restricted to Gamma Ray (GR), Resistivity (RES) and mud log information and the quality of the logs varies depending on the vendor companies or year of acquisition.
+In addition, reservoir characterization logs typically cover only the final few hundred to a few thousand feet of the wellbore thus preventing a full quantitative petrophysical, geomechanical, geological correlation and geophysical modelling analysis, which results in a limited understanding of the overburden in the drilled locations and geohazard risk assessment and mitigation.

-Use of neural networks (NN) to predict logs is a well-known in Petrophysic discipline and has often used technology since more than last 10 years.
-However, the NN model seldon utilized the drilling and mudlogging data (due to lack of calibration and inconsistency) and up until now the industry usually used to predict a synthetic log or fill gaps in a log.
-With the collaboration between Shell and Quantico, the project team develops a plug-in based on a novel artificial intelligence (AI) logs workflow using neural-network to generate synthetic/AI logs from offset wells logs data, drilling and mudlogging data.
-The AI logs workflow is trialled in Shell Trinidad & Tobago and Gulf of Mexicooffshore fields.
+The use of neural networks (NN) to predict logs is well-known in Petrophysics and has been in use for more than ten years.
+However, these NN models seldom utilize the drilling and mudlogging data (due to lack of calibration and inconsistency) and until recently they were restricted to the prediction of a synthetic log or to infill gaps in a log.
+The collaboration between Shell and Quantico has resulted in the development of a plug-in based on a novel artificial intelligence (AI) workflow to generate synthetic/AI logs using log data, drilling dynamics data and mudlogging data from offset wells.
+The technology is called QLog and the QLog workflow has been successfully evaluated in Shell's offshore fields in Trinidad & Tobago and the Gulf of Mexico.

-The results of this study indicate the neural network model provides data comparable to that from conventional logging tools over the study area.
-When comparing the resulting synthetic logs with measured logs, the range of variance is within the expected variance of repeat runs of a conventional logging tool.
-Cross plots of synthetic versus measured logs indicate a high density of points centralized about the one-to-one line, indicating a robust model with no systematic biases.
+The results of this study indicate the NN model provides data comparable to that obtained from conventional logging tools over the study area.
+In fact, when comparing the resulting synthetic logs with the measured logs, the range of variance is within the expected variance of repeat runs of a conventional logging tool.
+Crossplots of synthetic versus measured logs indicate a high density of points centralized about the one-to-one line, indicating a robust model with no systematic biases.
 The QLog approach provides several potential benefits.
-These include a common framework for producing DTC, DTS, NEU and RHOB logs in one pass from a standard set of drilling, LWD and survey parameters.
-Since this framework ties together drilling, formation evaluation and geophysical data, the artificial intelligence enhances and possibly enables other petrophysical/QI/rock property analysis that including seismic inversion, high resolution logs, log QC/editing, real-time LWD, drilling optimization and others.
+These include a common framework for producing compressional sonic (DTC), shear sonic (DTS), Neutron Porosity (NPHI) and Bulk Density (RHOB) logs in one pass from a standard set of drilling, LWD and survey parameters.
+Since this framework ties together drilling, formation evaluation and geophysical data, the AI enhances and possibly enables other petrophysical/QI/rock property analysis that includes seismic inversion, high resolution log generation, log QC/editing, real-time LWD, drilling optimization and others.